hlian/hao.codes/_drafts/typelits.md

 Prior to programming in Coq and Haskell, I thought of types as inert little creatures that were typechecked and then erased by the compiler.
 They were nice to have around and I adored them, but they did little outside of, as we saw above, being smushed together for function abstraction and application.

-Let us now dispel that idea once and for all:
+Let us dispel that notion:

 ```
 > :set -XTypeOperators